aptly-dev/aptly/README.rst

 * ``component1`` is an optional list of components to download, if not specified aptly would fetch all components, e.g. ``main``

-Options:

-* ``--architecture="i386,amd64"`` list of architectures to fetch, if not specified, aptly would fetch packages for all architectures
+If architectures are limited (with config ``architectures`` or option ``-architectures``), only mentioned architectures are downloaded, otherwise ``aptly`` will download all architectures available at the mirror.

 Example::

-  $ aptly mirror create --architecture="amd64" debian-main http://ftp.ru.debian.org/debian/ squeeze main
+  $ aptly -architectures="amd64" mirror create debian-main http://ftp.ru.debian.org/debian/ squeeze main
   2013/12/28 19:44:45 Downloading http://ftp.ru.debian.org/debian/dists/squeeze/Release...
   ...